 The legal basis for the processing of personal data, in accordance with the provisions of the EU’s General Data Protection Regulation, is the legitimate interest to use personal data for contacting customers and stakeholders interested in the company.

 Personal data is processed during the customer relationship or for the duration required for the execution of a contract.
-Personal data may be archived for a longer period if there are legitimate grounds, such as a contract.
+Personal data may be archived for a longer period if there are legitimate grounds.

 There are no regular disclosures of data to other parties.
 Data can be published in accordance with what has been agreed with the customer.
 In addition, the data controller can transfer data to countries outside the EU or EEA, for example, to cloud services that have undertaken to comply with the requirements set out in the General Data Protection Regulation.

-The processing of personal data in the filing system is carried out with due care, and appropriate measures are taken to protect the data that is processed through information systems.
+The processing of personal data in the filing system is carried out with due care, and appropriate measures are taken to protect the data.
 If personal data is stored on internet servers, appropriate measures are taken to ensure the physical and digital data security of such equipment.
-The data controller ensures that the stored data, server user rights and other data that is critical for the security of personal data are processed in confidence and only by employees whose work duties require them to do so.
+The data controller ensures that the personal data is processed in confidence and only by employees whose work duties require them to do so.

 All data subjects have the right to verify their data stored in the filing system and obtain from the controller the rectification of any incorrect information or the completion of any incomplete personal data.